seathasky/Repeat-It/README.md

 ## Options

 - Dark mode and tooltips are enabled by default.
-- Options are saved between Ableton restarts.
+- Options and custom common slots are saved between Ableton restarts.
 - Update checks run once per Ableton session and only show text when an update is available.

 ## Setup